breadley/YOLOPrep/readme.md

 *** Note: imageprep.sh uses the mogrify command which modifies images in place and makes irreversible changes.
 Please ensure that you understand its operation before use ***

 The image files have to be of reasonable size (say 1024 pixels wide x 720 high) and with a .jpg extension.
-If not, there is a utility script called imageprep.sh that can be used to fix this.
+If not, there is a utility script called imageprep.sh that can be used to modify them.
 It is set up for a Sony RX100 but that can be changed of course.

 Initially, copy all images for a class (keep backups!) into a temporary folder Temp in the root directory.
 Then run this from the root directory:

 ```
 ./imageprep.sh
 ```
-in the root directory.
 This resizes the images to 1024 pixels wide and changes the extensions to .jpg from .JPG.
-Now copy the modified images to the appropriate folder for the class (e.g Images/0 for class 0).
+Now move the modified images to the appropriate folder for the class (e.g Images/0 for class 0).
 Do this for all classes.

 ## Bounding box generation